Project Euler Problem 64 Solution

 Solution

-The period_length function calculates the period of the continued fraction for a given \( N \):
+This function computes the period length of the continued fraction for \( \sqrt{n} \).

 period += 1